Computer verification of Wiles' proof of Fermat's Last Theorem

 What guarantees are offered by a computer verification?

 In principle, there are two things that can go wrong: the coding of the theory into the language of the prover, and unsoundness of the prover.
-Ultimately, computer verification of mathematical theories is not more than a considerable strengthening of the social process of acceptance of the result with its accompanying proof by the mathematical community.
+Indeed, human verification is needed to ensure that the theory under consideration is correctly encoded into the language of the prover.
+This is very well possible, if the language of the prover is reasonably readable, understandable, and expressive.
+Ultimately, however, computer verification of a mathematical theory is not more than a considerable strengthening of the social process of acceptance of the results with accompanying proofs by the mathematical community.

+The point of unsoundness is even less problematic.
+An unsound release of a theorem prover will soon be replaced, hopefully by a sound one.
+It is difficult and risky to make use of an unsoundness of a prover to validate unsound theorems.
 There is a more fundamental ways to forestall the unsoundness problem.
 In principle, a theorem prover should deliver a certificate for each proof.
 This is a file or set of files that contains the assertion that is proved, with all definitions and all axioms that are used in the proof, and with a witness of the proof that can be verified by a certifier.
 A certifier is a much simpler tool than a theorem prover.
 It needs no intelligence and its soundness should be much easier to verify.
 Integration of computer algebra into a theorem prover, however, may give problems for the certificates or the certifiers.

 Back to the aspects.